0xprinc/checks-while-hacks/README.md

 - `C51` - When operating on more than one address, ask yourself what happens if they're the same.
 - `C52` - Can someone without spending other then gas fees change the state of the contract.
 - `C53` - Always check the number of loop iterations should be bounded by a small finite number other wise the transaction will run out of gas.
-- `C54` - Always check for the return datatype of the called contract function, such as in erc20 implementation, the transfer functions are not sconsistent with             the value they return(some return the bool while others revert which can cause problems)
+- `C54` - Always check for the return datatype of the called contract function, such as in erc20 implementation, the transfer functions are not consistent with             the value they return(some return the bool while others revert which can cause problems), you can always convert `bool` to `revert` by using `require`
 - `C55` - Similiar to the above, global `transfer` method reverts while the `send` gives the bool value which sometimes causes problems
 - `C56` - Don't use extcodesize to gain the knowledge of whether the msg.sender is EOA as any contract calling the function while staying in the constructor can easily act as an EOA.
 - `C57` - Try to monitor the expected and actual length of the array.